 KOHO vs. STACK Comparison

-If you prefer to go with either KOHO or Mogo, you can match them up with a no-FX credit card to take care of the foreign currency exchange charges.
-Or, you can choose KOHO Premium and have all FX fees waived.
+If you prefer the free KOHO card, you can match it up with a no-FX credit card to handle the foreign currency exchange charges.

-STACK and KOHO do not charge ATM fees; however, the ATM provider you use may charge a fee.
-As for Mogo, you can expect to pay $1.50 to $3 for ATM transactions.
+KOHO does not charge ATM fees; however, the ATM provider you use may charge a fee.

 Also, your cash balances in KOHO earn interest and grow over time.

-If you are concerned about the security of your funds, KOHO, STACK, and Mogo all use People’s Trust Company which is a CDIC-insured financial institution.
-Also, Visa and Mastercard protect you from unauthorized transactions with Zero Liability Protection.
+If you are concerned about the security of your funds, the KOHO and STACK cards are issued by People’s Trust Company, a CDIC-insured financial institution.
+Also, Mastercard protects you from unauthorized transactions with Zero Liability Protection.

 Benefits of a Prepaid Visa or Mastercard